operator-framework/operator-registry/docs/design/operator-bundle.md

 --package test-operator --channels stable,beta --default stable
 ```

-The `--directory` or `-d` specifies the directory where the operator manifests are located.
+The `--directory` or `-d` specifies the directory where the operator manifests for a specific version are located.
 The `--tag` or `-t` specifies the image tag that you want the operator bundle image to have.
 By using `build` command, the `annotations.yaml` and `Dockerfile` are automatically generated in the background.

 The default image builder is `Docker`.
 However, ` Buildah` and `Podman` are also supported.
 An image builder can specified via `--image-builder` or `-b` optional tag in `build` command.
 For example:
 ```bash